 The mission of the Library Media Center at Morton Junior High School is to engage students in authentic learning experiences that encourage critical thinking, problem solving, communication, collaboration, creativity and innovation.
 By employing the best educational technologies, resources and pedagogies, students will improve academic achievement and develop strong informational and digital literacy for life in the 21st century.

-I feel extremely blessed to be starting my fourth year teaching 1st grade at Grundy!
+I have been blessed to be teaching 1st grade at Grundy since 2017!
 I cannot wait for each new school year to begin.
 Each one is filled with new faces, new learning and great adventures.

-In May of 2013, I graduated from Illinois State University with my Bachelors in Elementary Education.
-I completed my year-long student teaching experience in both a 1st grade classroom and a Title I Reading classroom in the Unit 5 school district in Bloomington/Normal.
+In May of 2013, I graduated from Illinois State University with my Bachelor's in Elementary Education.
+This year, I received my Masters in Elementary Education from the American College of Education.

 I was born and raised in Germantown Hills, and I have two loving parents, two older brothers who are both married with children, and a cat named Betty White.
 I enjoy spending time with family and friends, traveling when I can, reading and shopping.